-Note: The recover method requires SELECT privilege on DBA_PENDING_TRANSACTIONS and EXECUTE privilege on SYS.DBMS_XA in Oracle database server.
-For database versions prior to Oracle Database 11g Release 1 (11.1), where an Oracle patch including fix for bug 5945463 is not available or it is infeasible to apply the patch for the particular application scenario, the recover method further requires EXECUTE privilege on SYS.DBMS_SYSTEM in Oracle database server.
+Note: The recover method requires SELECT privilege on DBA PENDING_TRANSACTIONS and EXECUTE privilege on SYS.DBMS_XA in Oracle database server.
+For database versions prior to Oracle Database 11g Release 1, where an Oracle patch including a fix for bug 5945463 is not available, or it is infeasible to apply the patch for the particular application scenario, the recover method requires SYSBDBA privilege.
+Regular use of SYSDBA privilege is a security risk.
+So, Oracle strongly recommends that you upgrade your Database or apply the fix for bug 5945463, if you need to use the recover method.